 - Drain the shallots well, then working in batches, add them to the flour mixture and toss them around so that every piece is separated and coated with flour.
 Remove them from the flour, place them into a strainer and shake off as much excess flour as possible.

 - Test the oil by sprinkling a little bit of flour in it.
 The flour should immediately sizzle and start to brown, but not burn.
 If using a thermometer, it should read between 350-375 degrees.

-- Whisk together minced shallots, honey, sherry vinegar, salt, and pepper in a small bowl.
-Slowly whisk in olive oil until emulsified.
+- Whisk together minced shallots, honey, Sherry vinegar, salt and pepper in a small bowl, then slowly whisk in the olive oil until emulsified.

 - Arrange tomatoes on a large platter, sprinkle with sea salt and pepper, then pour dressing over.